alienmind/phronex/README.md

 - [ ] ..
 Select box does not preselect to 6 projects (visually) and it loses its focus.
 - [ ] ..
 Destroy buttons have lost their red style.
 There's some CSS mix-up
 - [x] ..
 Filtering by date range is not fully working
-- [ ] ..
+- [x] ..
 Adding a new expense does not apply the right category ("Unknown")
 - [x] ..
 Not all the management tables have working the free text search feature (something afoot with the fake all_columns column)
+- [x] ..
+Filtering expenses over time range is not working - HTTP 400
+- [x] ..
+Calendar picker layout has gone crazy
 - [ ] ..
+Editing the category over the list works but UI is not refreshed, needs a F5 as a workaround
+- [ ] ..
 Make more consistent the usage of server actions.
 Currently there's a mix between direct calls and calls from the API.
 It should be simplified and leave the APIs for whatever is really needed.
-- [ ] ..
-Filtering expenses over time range is not working - HTTP 400
-- [x] ..
-Calendar picker layout has gone crazy
+-

 ## Test plan (on every major release)
 - [ ] ..
 Landing page: click on About, click on seed, click on presentation